sairajdillikar/Motion-Planning-and-Control-of-Multi-Arm-Robot-for-In-Orbit-Operations/README.md

     cd mario_mpcc_ws
     source devel/setup.bash

-Use the above two commands for a launching a new terminal, as executing simulation for each different locomotion requires only two main commands: 1.
-For launching the simulation.
-2. To run the script with its respective control algorithm
+Use the above two commands for a launching a new terminal, as executing simulation for each different locomotion requires only two main commands:
+1. For launching the simulation.
+2. 2.
+To run the script with its respective control algorithm.

 ### Execute Serial (a) Locomotion: